cortexrd/Knack-Toolkit-Library/README.md

 terminal window.
 You should see the version number displayed.

 1)  In a code editor, create a new file named *AppName*.js.
-Using the actual name of your App is required for the Bootloader to recognize it.
+Using the actual name of your app is required for the Bootloader to recognize it.

 2)  Add the code from file KTL_KnackApp.js.